samayo/bulletproof/README.md

 	<input type="submit" value="upload"/>
 </form>
 ````
-Now simply require the class and upload
+And simply require the class to upload
 ````php
 <?php